vfmd/vfmd-spec/specification.md

      1. The matching substring for the whole of the matching pattern is identified as an **auto-link tag**
-     2. The matching substring for the first parenthesized subexpression in the matching pattern is called the _auto-link url_
+     2. The matching substring for the first parenthesized subexpression in the matching pattern is called the _unprocessed auto-link url_.
+Any [whitespace] characters in the _unprocessed auto-link url_ are removed, and the resultant string is called the _auto-link url_.
      3. The output shall have a link with the link url set as _auto-link url_ and the link text content also set as _auto-link url_.
         For HTML output, the link url and the link text should be